Maxy747/Cybersecurity-Internship-Elevate_labs/Task 3/report.md

 ## 3. Medium-Severity Vulnerability Findings

-[cite_start]The following medium-severity vulnerabilities were identified as the most critical findings from the assessment. [cite: 16]
+The following medium-severity vulnerabilities were identified as the most critical findings from the assessment.

 ### Vulnerability: SSL/TLS: Deprecated TLSv1.0 and TLSv1.1 Protocol Detection